DGPO: Discovering Multiple Strategies with Diversity-Guided Policy Optimization: Methodology

 where $CE(\cdot,\cdot)$ stands for cross entropy loss.
 We implement DGPO by incorporating diversity-constrained optimization and extrinsic-reward-constrained optimization into the same framework, i.e., the total value of the state and the total reward can be defined as below:

-Theoretically, we can not conduct diversity-constrained optimization and extrinsic-reward-constrained optimization simultaneously.
-Thus, the implementation above is an approximation to the original objective.
-We assume that the approximation is reasonable since the empirical results show that the two training stages do not overlap.
+In theory, it is not feasible to simultaneously conduct diversity-constrained optimization and extrinsic-reward-constrained optimization.
+As a result, the aforementioned implementation serves as an approximation to the original objective.
+We posit that this approximation is reasonable, as the empirical findings demonstrate that the two training stages are not concurrent.
 Fig.~\ref{fig: network structure} shows the overall framework of the DGPO algorithm.
 The detailed training process of DGPO can be found in the Appendix G.